Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Introduction

 \section{Introduction}

-It is now well-known that deep neural networks (DNNs) are susceptible to adversarially chosen, albeit imperceptible perturbations to their inputs~\citep{goodfellow2015explaining, szegedy2013intriguing}.
+It is now well-known that deep neural networks (DNNs) are susceptible to adversarially chosen, albeit imperceptible, perturbations to their inputs~\citep{goodfellow2015explaining, szegedy2013intriguing}.
 This lack of robustness is worrying as DNNs are now deployed in many real-world applications~\citep{eykholt2018robust}.
 As a result, new algorithms are more and more being developed to defend against adversarial attacks to improve the DNN robustness.
 Among the current defense methods, the most commonly used and arguably the most successful method is adversarial training based minimax optimization~\citep{1802.00420, croce2020reliable,madry2019deep}.
+To study adversarial attacks and defenses, we need to investigate the robustness of DNNs at first.

-The literature focuses on several aspects of the robustness issue, from algorithms to their initialization as well as from width of neural networks to their depth (i.e., the architecture).
-On the practical side, \citet{madry2019deep} advocate that adversarial training requires more parameters (e.g., width) for better performance in minimax optimization, which would fall into the so-called over-parameterized regime\footnote{Over-parameterized regime works in the setting that the number of parameters in DNN is (much) larger than the number of training data.} \citep{zhang2021understanding}.
-On the theory side, recent works suggest that over-parameterization may damage the adversarial robustness~\citep{huang2021exploring, wu2021wider, zhou2019analysis}.
+A plethora of aspects on the robustness have been studied, ranging from algorithms to their initialization as well as from the width of neural networks to their depth (i.e., the architecture).
+On the practical side, \citet{madry2019deep} advocate that adversarial training requires more parameters (e.g., width) for better performance in minimax optimization, which would fall into the so-called over-parameterized regime\footnote{Over-parameterized regime requires the number of parameters in DNN to be (much) larger than the number of training data.} \citep{zhang2021understanding}.
+On the theoretical side, recent works suggest that over-parameterization may damage the adversarial robustness~\citep{huang2021exploring, wu2021wider, zhou2019analysis, https://doi.org/10.48550/arxiv.2201.05149}.
 In stark contrast, \citet{bubeck2021a, pmlr-v134-bubeck21a} argue that the robustness of DNNs needs enough parameters to be guaranteed.
+See a detailed discussion in~\cref{sec:related}.